 This will install the ditz module and a console command called pyditz to invoke in a similar manner to the original ditz.

-If you want to shadow the original completely, and have the ditz command run this instead, create a file called .ditzrc in your home directory and add these lines:
+If you want to shadow the original completely, and have the ditz command run this instead, create a file called ditz.cfg in a .ditz subdirectory of your home directory and add these lines:

 This only takes effect at installation time.
 Of course, instead of ditz you can choose anything else more keyboard-friendly.

-PyDitz is distributed under the GNU General Public License, v2.
+PyDitz is distributed under the GNU Lesser General Public License, v2 or later.